-These words strike fear in the hearts of managers everywhere.
-Resignations represent one of the most emotional, stressful and challenging situations leaders face.
-They undermine confidence in ourselves, our leadership and our organizations.
+will always strike fear in the hearts of managers everywhere.
+Resignations represent one of the most emotional, stressful, and challenging situations leaders face.
+They undermine confidence in ourselves, our leadership, and our organizations.
 They threaten the status quo.
 And they have the potential to compromise team dynamics and business results.

 No wonder many managers demonstrate reflexive—and not always constructive—responses to these two emotionally charged words.
 In fact, leadership responses to resignations frequently fall toward one end of the following continuum or the other.

 Depending upon the circumstances, either might be the appropriate response.
-But given today’s employment market, leaders can no longer afford to engage in these emotional reactions to a resignation.
-We must apply greater mindfulness to this most critical opportunity and challenge.
+But given today’s employment market, leaders can no longer afford to engage in these emotional reactions to resignations.
+We must apply greater mindfulness to these critical opportunities and challenges.

 Rather than gravitating toward either end of the continuum upon hearing of a resignation, leaders must pause and ask themselves a fundamental question: “Should I make an effort to prevent this employee from leaving the organization?”

 There are many factors that feed into the answer to this seemingly simple question.
-But the most fundamental rests upon whether you possess the skills, experience and knowledge required to continue running the business without this individual.
-If not, then it becomes critical to invest the time required to understand what precipitated the resignation and what—if anything—can be done to change the employee’s mind.
+Factors like workload, bench strength, skill sets, availability of replacement talent, and the like define how critical it is to invest the time required to work through what—if anything—can be done to change the employee’s mind.

 But keep in mind the reality that for many people, once they’ve made up their minds to move in a particular direction, their hearts are committed and will eventually follow.
 (Remember that time you got back together with that boy- or girlfriend you’d broken up with?
 How long did it last?
 You likely had one foot out the door from the beginning of “chapter 2”.)

-So, it’s important to be mindful that you may be able to avert eminent disaster by isolating and responding to the employee’s needs and/or wants; but it may be just a short-term fix.
+So, it’s important to be mindful that you may be able to avert imminent disaster by isolating and responding to the employee’s needs and/or wants; but it may be just a short-term fix.

-Additionally, the projected worldwide talent shortages that will face many sectors and industries requires leaders to rethink how they navigate a resignation and the possible effects on the individual and the organization’s employment brand.
+Additionally, the continuing worldwide talent shortages facing many sectors and industries require leaders to rethink how they navigate a resignation and the possible effects on the individual and the organization’s employment brand.
 Burning bridges is no longer an option.
 The pervasiveness of social media and sites like Glassdoor draw negative attention to leaders and/or organizations that treat exiting employees badly.
-But beyond reputation, old-school responses are still unnecessary and unproductive.
+But beyond reputation, old-school responses remain fundamentally unnecessary and unproductive.

 Take for instance the practice of ceasing employment immediately upon resignation.
 We’ve all seen it play out.
 HR or security escorts the soon-to-be-former employee to his/her desk and scrutinizes what’s put in the box before the “perp walk” out the door.

 Does anyone really believe that the employee hasn’t already taken home the materials and information that he/she wants?
-This approach to mitigating risk does little to protect the company; but it does have a chilling effect on the workforce as well as a bad (and lasting) impression with the former employee.
+This approach to mitigating risk does little to protect the company, but it does have a chilling effect on the workforce as well as a bad (and lasting) impression of the former employee.

-Additionally, given the investment made in employee development, many leaders are beginning to re-think how they help people exit.
-A warmer departure, friendlier handshake and positive post-exit contact builds a better employment brand.
+Additionally, given the investment made in employee development, many leaders are beginning to rethink how they help people exit.
+A warmer departure, friendlier handshake, and positive post-exit contact build a better employment brand.
 But it also leaves the door open for good talent to return.
 (And with millennials projected to have 20+ jobs over the course of their work lives, the ability to re-recruit alumni may become a powerful talent strategy and differentiator.)